🎁 20% discount on all CARE services in May with code SPRING20. Profit now!

 Estradiol

-It is the most important among female sex hormone and it is produced by the ovaries.
-It is centrally involved in ovulation and other functions, playing an important role in bone and vascular health.
+It is the most important female sex hormone and is produced by the ovaries.
+It plays a central role in ovulation and other key functions, including maintaining bone and vascular health.
+Too high values can promote water retention.

 Progesterone